-The 1+2+1 dual degree partnership program is intended for high school students who are immediately entering college, following graduation.
-Students who wish to transfer into the partnership program must meet certain eligibility requirements.
+The 1+2+1 Nursing Partnership Pathway is intended for high school students who are immediately entering college, following graduation.
+Students who wish to transfer into the pathway program must meet certain eligibility requirements.
 Contact email@example.com to set-up a meeting with a counselor to learn more.

 Students and parents are invited to join both SUNY Poly and SECON at their Open House programs.
 Visit each campus website for visit information: